Image by Guy Vanderelst Getty Images

-Overlooking Rynek Główny, this striking brick church, best known simply as St Mary’s, is dominated by two towers of different heights.
+This striking brick church, best known simply as St Mary’s, is dominated by two towers of different heights.
 The first church here was built in the 1220s and following its destruction during a Tatar raid, construction of the basilica began.
-Tour the exquisite interior, with its remarkable carved wooden altarpiece, and in summer climb the tower for excellent views.
+Tour the exquisite interior, with its remarkable carved wooden altarpiece, and in summer climb the tower (adult/concession 15/10zł) for excellent views.
 Don't miss the hourly hejnał (bugle call) from the taller tower.

 The altarpiece is a pentaptych (an altarpiece consisting of a central panel and two pairs of side wings), intricately carved in lime wood, then painted and gilded.
 The main scene, visible when the pentaptych is open, represents the Dormition (or Assumption) of the Virgin surrounded by the Apostles.
 The outside has a dozen sections portraying scenes from the life of Christ and the Virgin.
 The altarpiece is topped with the Coronation of the Virgin in Heaven and, on both sides, the statues of the patron saints of Poland, St Stanislaus and St Adalbert.